ErminMuratovic/jamia.io/README.md

 ## Versioning

-We use <a href="http://semver.org/" target="_blank">SemVer</a> for versioning.
+We use [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/ermin-muratovic/jamia.io/tags).

 ## Authors